Mi-CS/stylometric_features/data/README.md

 ## ArXiv cs.CL preprints

 The dataset has been built employing this [arXiv wrapper](https://github.com/Mi-CS/simple_arXiv).
 We searched for the manuscripts in the ``cs.CL`` category, and download them as `pdf`.
 As parser, [Apache Tika](https://tika.apache.org) was employed.
+Metadata on the manuscripts and the download link can be found in `metadata_papers_csCL.json`.

 For the current example, all 2021 manuscripts from Diptesh Kanojia, Hannes Westermann, and Bing Liu were chosen.

 *Note that the cs.CL dataset must be re-built to run the examples presented in this repository.*